patrickmineault/codebook/docs/decoupled.md

             f.write( k + ","+ str(counts[k]) + "\n")
 ```

-`count_words` is now a pure function - it takes in a string and returns a dict, and it has no side effects.
+`count_words` is now a pure function: it takes in a string and returns a dict, and it has no side effects.
 This isolation can make it a little easier to notice bugs in the function.
 Indeed, if we run the code on a few test strings, we notice that this function does not work as expected.

 ```pycon
 >>> count_words("hello world")